-- Provide for local commercial and institutional uses that serve the needs of the Bearspaw Community. - Promote modest development of non-residential uses within the Community Core to provide amenities, services, and local employment opportunities for residents. - Provide for a local commercial hub where built form celebrates and preserves the character and heritage of Bearspaw. - Support the growth of institutional and community services within the Community Core as the natural destination for people seeking community services. - Provide mechanisms to support infrastructure and public realm improvements necessary to create an efficient and cohesive development pattern that promotes pedestrian activity within the Community Core and interactions between public and private spaces. - Promote active transportation routes through and within the Community Core area to ensure that the area is accessible from other parts of the Bearspaw community.
+- Provide for local commercial uses that serve the needs of the Bearspaw Community. - Promote modest development of non-residential uses within the Community Core to provide amenities, services, and local employment opportunities for residents. - Provide for a local commercial hub where built form celebrates and preserves the character and heritage of Bearspaw. - Support the growth of institutional and community services within the Community Core as the natural destination for people seeking community services. - Provide mechanisms to support infrastructure and public realm improvements necessary to create an efficient and cohesive development pattern that promotes pedestrian activity within the Community Core and interactions between public and private spaces. - Promote active transportation routes through and within the Community Core area to ensure that the area is accessible from other parts of the Bearspaw community.

-7.2.1 Business uses shall not be located outside of the Community Core policy area, unless supported by other policies within this plan.

-7.2.2 All redesignation and subdivision proposals facilitating a business use shall be supported by concurrent or prior approval of a Local Plan completed in accordance with Appendix B of this Plan and applicable requirements of the County's Municipal Development Plan.
+- 7.2.1 Business uses shall not be located outside of the Community Core policy area, unless supported by other policies within this plan. - 7.2.2 Business uses on the lands identified as DC-28 Business Commercial on Map 5 may continue to be used for business uses as allowed under the DC-28 Direct Control Land Use Bylaw. - 7.2.3 All redesignation and subdivision proposals facilitating a business use shall be supported by concurrent or prior approval of a Conceptual Scheme or Master Site Development Plan completed in accordance with Appendix B of this Plan and applicable requirements of the County's Municipal Development Plan.